 Public Engagement Case Studies

-Since the Centre opened in 2017, the Public Engagement team have been supporting our researchers on a number of different projects.
-Find out more about these projects in these case studies.
+Since the Centre opened in 2017, the Public Engagement team has been supporting our researchers on a number of different projects.
+Find out more about these projects in the case studies below.

 Hot Stuff was a hands-on exhibition at the Royal Society Summer Science Exhibition in 2018.
 The project was led by Dr Samantha Terry, Lecturer in Radiation Biology.
 Hot Stuff aimed to introduce exhibition visitors to a number of concepts and ideas about radioactivity.

 In the development of the exhibits, the project team presented at cancer PPI groups to obtain feedback on their ideas and prototypes, and researchers took part in training which included how to talk about cancer sensitively, as well as using animals in research.

 Over 6,000 visitors attended Hot Stuff and evaluation showed that those involved, from the visitors, the project team, and the researchers, enjoyed it immensely.
 The Hot Stuff project not only led to an encouraging level of awareness and interest in radioactivity, but also in engagement itself.
 Read more in this case study which identifies key findings from the project and highlights learning for future similar projects.

 Watch the Hot Stuff video and also find out what the researchers have been up to since their time at the Exhibition

 Read a PhD student’s perspective of taking part in Hot Stuff

 Project lead reflects on her experiences of leading Hot Stuff in this blog post